How can you Go Off The Grid

 You also need to understand that this is a huge lifestyle change.

 Let’s face it; most people are not ready to live off the grid.
-The average American household uses over 8,900 kilowatt-hours of electricity and somewhere around 144,000 gallons of water each and every year.
+The average American household now uses somewhere around 10,500 kilowatt-hours of electricity a year, and the average American family uses more than 300 gallons of water a day at home — somewhere in the neighborhood of 110,000 gallons a year.
 If you’re planning on living the same lifestyle that you’re currently living, you’re probably not ready to go off the grid – unless you have an unlimited amount of money to spend on completely retrofitting or replacing everything in your home with off-grid alternatives.

 So what does it mean to truly live off the grid?